ain/smartbanner.js/README.md

 Both previous options take a standard selector as content value and automatically disable positioning.

+### Event emission
+When the user clicks on the close button or the install button, the respective smartbanner.exit and smartbanner.view events will be dispatched on the container of the smartbanner.
+If an option was added to append or prepend the smart app banner to a specific target, the events will be dispatched to this target

 ### Hide the smartbanner completely

 If you want to prevent smartbanner rendering in some html pages, you can add optional `meta` tag: